A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: Applying the lower-bound framework

-To show the same bound for \textsc{Hamiltonian Path}, observe that there are edges in our Hamiltonian Cycle construction that are contained in all Hamiltonian cycles.
-Such an edge can be drawn as a simple path in the grid, instead of a snake as for other edges.
-By removing an inner vertex $v$ of such a path and asking for a Hamiltonian path from one neighbor of $v$ to the other, we gain an equivalent instance.
+To show the same bound for \textsc{Hamiltonian Path}, observe that there are edges in our \textsc{Hamiltonian Cycle} construction that are contained in all Hamiltonian cycles.
+Such an edge can be drawn as a simple path in the grid, instead of a tentacle as for other edges.
+By removing an inner vertex $v$ of such a path, the neighbors of $v$ will have degree $1$, therefore a Hamiltonian path is forced to have these vertices as endpoints.
+Consequently, we have gained an equivalent instance. \end{proof}